World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Method

 where the weighting factor $\lambda$ is modulated according to the sampled noise level following the EDM framework \cite{karras2022elucidating}.
 This ensures the reward head remains robust to the high-variance latents encountered during the early stages of the denoising process.

-This design brings two key advantages.
-First, it provides a reliable reward generation mechanism within the world model.
-Since rewards are predicted based on the generated video latent states, they are intrinsically aligned with the actual visual outcomes and tend to be more accurate than low-level heuristic proxies or external VLM-based reward models.
-Second, joint training of the reward head and the video model encourages the generator to better distinguish successful versus failed execution outcomes under different action conditions.
+This design brings two key advantages: \textbf{(1)} it provides a reliable reward generation mechanism within the world model.
+Since rewards are predicted based on the generated video latent states, they are intrinsically aligned with the actual visual outcomes and tend to be more accurate than low-level heuristic proxies or external VLM-based reward models. \textbf{(2)}, joint training of the reward head and the video model encourages the generator to better distinguish successful versus failed execution outcomes under different action conditions.
 This leads to more accurate future video predictions—a crucial capability often lacking in existing video world models.

-In practice, we first transfer the model from Cosmos-Predict original checkpoint to the collected Maniskill \ourdataset dataset, and then fine-tune it to efficiently adapt to new scenarios using much less demonstrations, which also include both success and near-success trajectories.
-The Maniskill-pretrained model already possesses strong understanding and adherence to robot action conditions; the finetuning data further enables it to acquire knowledge of new environments, object textures, and task-specific physical interactions.
+In practice, we initialize from the Cosmos-Predict checkpoint, first pretrain it on the collected ManiSkill \ourdataset dataset, and then fine-tuning on a small set of success and near-success demonstrations for new scenarios.
+The ManiSkill-pretrained model provides strong action following ability, while fine-tuning imparts knowledge of new environments, object textures, and task-specific interactions.